alphagov/govuk-content-schemas/docs/contract-testing-against-schemas.md

-# Why do contract testing?
+# Contract Testing against Schemas

 We want to be able to evolve our publishing systems and have confidence that the changes we make will not break something.